 In the sidebar, you will be able to pick a new image for each additional language version.

-If you want for your translated pages to rank in Google, you should also translate their meta strings and URLs.
+If you want your translated pages to rank well in Google, you should also translate their meta strings and URLs.

 These strings are what Google looks at when determining what your page is about and where it should sit in the rankings.